Bethan John: Storyteller, multimedia journalist & researcher

-Bethan is a PhD researcher, freelance multimedia journalist, and communications expert, who has led award-winning media projects to report on environmental & social justice.
+Bethan is a PhD researcher, freelance storyteller and qualified journalist, who has led award-winning media projects to report on the complex interplay of issues that we face as we live through the ecological and climate crisis.

-In 2023, Bethan began a PhD project that’s using participatory filmmaking for community-based research to explore Wales’ approach to environmental and climate issues through co-creation with farmers and landworkers.
+In 2023, Bethan began a PhD project that’s using creative, participatory methods to produce community-made films that explore Wales’ approach to environmental and climate issues through co-creation with farmers, growers, landworkers and environmentalists.

 Documentary films

 In 2018, Bethan directed their first award-winning documentary, Voices on the Road, about Indigenous rights in the Amazon.
-It has been screened at film festivals worldwide, including Tampere Short Film festival, and is now available to stream online via WaterBear – the first free video on demand platform dedicated to the future of our planet.
+It has been screened at film festivals worldwide, including Tampere Short Film festival, and is now available to stream online.

 Bethan successfully raised funds to produce the documentary and Impact Campaign through a variety of sources, from securing multi-year grants to launching a successful crowdfunding campaign.

-Bethan’s subsequent documentary, Defensoras, was released in 2024 and emerged from a media expedition to report on the plight of Indigenous women across Bolivia who are a fighting to protect their ancestral homes from exploitation and destruction.
+Her subsequent experimental documentary, Defensoras, was released in 2024 and formed part of a collaborative project with Indigenous women in Bolivia who are fighting to protect their ancestral homes from exploitation and destruction.

 The Defensoras project – in collaboration with Bolivian Indigenous rights orgainsation, CONTIOCAP, and international conservation organisation, the IUCN NL – explores why female Indigenous empowerment is central to our global fight against ecological and climate collapse.
 Bethan said: